jgmodgoh/jgmodgoh.github.io/_posts/2013-07-12-sublime-text-bit.md

 comments: true
 ---

-To run code from the console of [Sublime Text](http://www.sublimetext.com/), simply use the shortcut `cmd+b` while viewing code in Sublime Text.
+To run code from the console of [Sublime Text](http://www.sublimetext.com/), simply use the shortcut `cmd+b`.
+This is a convenient way to view results from your code in addition to using irb.

 <figure>
   <img src="/images/2013-7-12-bit-1.png">